Wooden Ship offers visas preparation services for artists traveling to the US.

 1. A letter from the artist/ band giving Robyn Boyd of Wooden Ship Productions as the petitioner permission to do business for you as their US agent for matters relating to visa concerns.

-2. Legible copies of the artist’s/band’s passports (scans are fine)
+2. Legible copies of the artist’s/band’s passports (scans are fine) and addresses for all band members

 3 You should have letters from anyone in your country of residence who can attest to the fact that you are a representative of your own culture and therefore culturally unique if possible.